douglashill/KeyboardKit/README.md

 2. Drag `KeyboardKit.xcodeproj` into your Xcode project.
 3. Add the KeyboardKit target as a dependency of your target.
 4. Add `KeyboardKit.framework` as an embedded framework.

-This Swift package contains localised resources, so Swift 5.3 (Xcode 12) or later is required.

 Swift Package Manager requires the Swift and Objective-C sources to be separated into modules.
 The `KeyboardKitObjC` module is used internally by KeyboardKit and does not need to be imported explicitly by your app.